Surnames covered in our DNA project:

 John Appleby of Corbridge (MDKA John Appleby, d.
 1696 Corbridge, Northumberland) this set of results matches the Barningham and Framwellgate results more closely than the first three lines in this group, but does appear to be very distantly related to the other Yorkshire lines.

 Wylam branch of Corbridge line - we were already certain this branch was part of the Corbridge line, so it was reassuring to discover our tester was an exact match with the tester from the Corbridge line.
+We now have a second tester from this line who is a 36/37 match with our first Wylam tester and the Corbridge tester.

 Henry Appleby of Barningham (MDKA Henry Appleby b~1560 Barningham, N Yorks) closest match to John of Corbridge, indicating that these two lines are more recently connected to each other than the other lines.